mnbnkr/The-Syncytial-Field-Theory-of-Consciousness/README.md

 Herein lies a profound piece of experiential evidence: **eyestrain**.
 When you are tired, have not slept well, or are adjusting to a bright light, the sensation of sight is often accompanied by a literal feeling of pressure in the eyes.
 This is not a metaphor.
 According to this theory, it is the direct result of the GABAergic cage system failing.
 Due to metabolic depletion, the inhibitory neurons cannot keep up with the intense ionic influx driven by the bright light.
 The current "leaks" past the failing cage, propagating through the syncytium and creating the genuine quale of pressure, which is then bound to the visual experience.
 The common phenomenon of eyestrain is, therefore, a direct perception of the shared physical basis of sight and touch.

-#### **3.3 - The Chemical Senses: Resonant Geometries**
+#### **3.3 - The Chemical Senses: Resonant Geometries and Current Signatures**

-Smell and taste are the perception of molecular shape and identity.
-In the syncytial field, they manifest as complex spatial objects with unique resonant properties.
+Smell and taste are the perception of molecular identity.
+In the syncytial field, they manifest as complex spatial objects with unique physical properties.

 *   **SMELL:** An odorant molecule does not activate a single receptor type, but a unique combination across a wide array of olfactory receptors.
 This combinatorial code is transduced into a complex pattern of neuronal firing that impresses a specific shape upon the ionic field.
 A smell, therefore, is felt as a **"chemo-electric object"**—a region of the field with a complex spatial topography and a unique set of internal, multi-frequency resonances.
 The holistic feeling of the smell of a rose *is* the experience of this single, complex, rose-signatured resonant object instantiated within the conscious field.

-*   **TASTE:** Taste is a more direct interface.
-    *   **Salty and Sour** are detected by direct ion channels on the tongue (for Na+ and H+ ions, respectively).
-Their feeling is that of a **direct ionic current**, but their specific qualitative character comes from the identity of the charge carrier itself.
-The quale "salty" is the feeling of a sodium current in the field.
+*   **TASTE:** Taste provides a powerful example of how the field can differentiate feelings based on the specific physical character of the underlying ionic state.
-    *   **Sweet, Bitter, and Umami** are detected by G-protein coupled receptors, which trigger complex intracellular signaling cascades.
-This generates specific oscillatory neuronal inputs.
+    *   **Sweet, Bitter, and Umami** are detected by G-protein coupled receptors, which trigger complex intracellular signaling cascades and generate specific oscillatory neuronal inputs.
 These tastes are therefore felt as **"resonant patches"** in the field.
 The feeling of "sweet" is the experience of a specific consonant, harmonious local frequency, while the feeling of "bitter" is the experience of a dissonant, jarring one—bioelectric signals that the organism’s evolutionary history has mapped to systemic benefit or harm.
+    *   **Salty and Sour** are detected by direct ion channels on the tongue (the ENaC for Na+ and OTOP1 for H+).
+The feeling *is* a direct ionic current in the syncytium, but the distinct qualia arise from the different physical properties of the charge carriers.
+The quale is the *texture* of the current.
+        *   The **"Salty"** current is carried by sodium ions (Na+).
+In the aqueous cytoplasm, Na+ is surrounded by a relatively large hydration shell, giving it low mobility.
+It generates a **broad, voluminous, and slow-moving current**.
+The feeling of "salty" is the direct perception of this massive, gentle ionic flow.
+        *   The **"Sour"** current is carried by protons (H+).
+The proton is a bare, subatomic particle with an extremely high charge density and mobility.
+It zips through the syncytial medium, generating a **sharp, focused, and highly disruptive current**.
+The feeling of "sour" is the direct perception of this penetrating, high-energy ionic disturbance.

 ### **Part IV: The Dynamics of a Living Field**